Top leader attends flag-raising ceremony in Quang Tri

 At the ceremony, Secretary of the provincial Party Committee Nguyen Van Phuong said that although the war had long passed, memories of those heroic and tragic years remained vivid in the hearts of all Vietnamese, especially the people of Quang Tri.

-He said that Quang Tri today, with its new development space, is rising strongly and becoming a land rich in potential and advantages, opening up new opportunities for growth.
+Secretary of the provincial Party Committee Nguyen Van Phuong said that Quang Tri today, with its new development space, is rising strongly and becoming a land rich in potential and advantages, opening up new growth opportunities.

 The Ben Hai River, located along the 17th Parallel, once acted as the temporary demarcation line between North and South Vietnam during the war, yet it took 21 years for the people of the two regions to reunite.

 Spanning the river, Hien Luong Bridge stands as a witness to the Vietnamese people’s fierce but glorious struggle and reflects their enduring desire for peace and belief in final victory.
-Historical relic sites located on both banks of the river have been recognised as special national historical relic ones.
+Historical relic sites located on both banks of the river have been recognized as special national historical relic sites.

 Quang Tri was one of the localities most heavily devastated during the war by thousands of tonnes of bombs and shells.
 The province is also known for the fierce 81-day-and-night battle at the ancient Quang Tri Citadel.